 How to Use:

-Positive One (1) pink-rose band appears in the control zone and no band appears in the test zone.
+Positive: One (1) pink-rose band appears in the control zone and no band appears in the test zone (for a total of one band).
 A positive result indicates the Cotinine level is 200 ng/ml or higher in the test urine sample.

-Invalid If there are no distinct color bands visible in both the test zone and the control zone or if there is a visible band in the test zone but not in the control zone, then the test is invalid.
+The test is invalid if there are no distinct color bands visible in both the test zone and the control zone or if there is a visible band in the test zone but not in the control zone.
+(Control zone band must show up.)
 In this instance, re-testing of the specimen is recommended.